 The Company's Board of Directors carry responsibility for the oversight of the business and sets its strategy and risk appetite.
-With effect from May 2014 the Board consists of six Board members.
+The Board consists of six Board members.

-Board of Directors:

-Takis Haggiandreou (Chairman)
+Board of Directors: Takis Haggiandreou (Chairman) Loukia Haggiandreou Andreas Erotokritou George Petrou Andreas Karavias George Afxenti Petrou

+Company Secretary:

 Loukia Haggiandreou

-Andreas Erotokritou

-George Petrou

-Andreas Karavias

-George Afxenti Petrou

-Company Secretary: Loukia Haggiandreou

-Governance requirements are largely set by regulatory and legal requirements, however the Company also considers any additional measures it considers necessary to manage the risk of the Company and will implement these on a case by case basis.
+Governance requirements are largely set by regulatory and legal requirements, however the Company also considers any additional measures necessary to manage the risk of the Company and implements these on a case by case basis.